armory3d/armory_docs/dev/renderpath.md

 *This page is work in progress - most of the manual labor described here is to be automated.*

-Armory is powered by a scriptable render path system.
+Armory is powered by a programmable render path system.
 This allows us to manage both forward & deferred renderers and easily extend it with additional passes while introducing the least possible overhead and reusing existing resources.
-The engine is also prepared for adding new renderer types.
+The engine is also prepared for adding new renderers.

 Render path is built when the game itself is being compiled.
 When a specific pass is disabled, it's completely gone to save resources.